rfratto/gohcl/README.md

   `cty` tags.
 * Encoding a value into a HCL body will no longer clear the existing contents of the body.
+* Capsule types can be encoded as HCL attributes through the use of capsule extension operations; allowing a capsule type to return raw HCL tokens which represent the capsule value.